-Weight loss resistance occurs when a woman has a physiologic/metabolic imbalance that makes losing weight and keeping it off extremely challenging, even when she puts forth her best efforts.
-It may be a preexisting condition or a new development, but until it’s addressed, no amount of working out at the gym will fix it.
+Weight loss resistance occurs when a woman has a physiological/metabolic imbalance that makes losing weight and keeping it off extremely challenging, even when she puts forth her best efforts.
+It may be caused by a preexisting condition or a hormonal change– often, it is a combination of different factors– but until it’s addressed, no amount of working out at the gym will fix it.

 This condition can be very frustrating for women.
 I talk to women every day in my practice who just don’t understand why they can’t lose weight, and I tell them what I know: we can fix that, and not only will the pounds come off, but they will stay off with the right daily efforts.

-We have all heard of so many different diet and exercise plans to help us lose weight, I’m sure more are being invented right now!
-But there are healthy ways to reduce — including lower-fat diets, Mediterranean style diets, higher protein diets, low-dairy diets, and many other choices — to optimize metabolism.
+We have all heard of so many different diet and exercise plans to help us lose weight, I’m sure the next hot program is being invented as we speak!
+But there are a number of great, healthy, tried-and-true metabolism-boosting options — including lower-fat diets, Mediterranean style diets, higher protein diets, low-dairy diets, and many other choices.
+The best diet for you may depend on individual factors, including genetics.
 The same holds true for exercise.
 Some people benefit from endurance-style exercise, others from strength training, and others still from things like yoga and Pilates.
 The good news is, regardless of your genetic makeup, there are many dietary and lifestyle choices that can increase your ability to lose weight and keep it off.

 Although society tends to group everyone into the same category when it comes to health and fitness, we are all individual, and different things work for different people.
 It is not just our genetic makeup, but also our emotional makeup, and our lifestyle and environmental factors that play roles too.
 It takes time to figure out what is at the core of weight loss issues, and that is what we do in functional medicine – we get to the bottom of it so it can be corrected.